• Skip to main content

 Back to Table of Contents

-A fast solution is to play the “no”” game, seeing how many people you can get to say no to you everyday for personal training.
-If you can garner 5 “no’s” per day from potential clients when asking them if they’d like to engage in your services, and review each no and learn from it, your success compounds exponentially as each no brings you closer to the next yes.
+If you can accomplish five “no thanks” per day from potential clients when asking them if they’d like to engage in your services, and review each no and learn from it, your success compounds exponentially as each no brings you closer to the next yes.

 However, rejection can be scary, so let’s reorient our mindset on rejection.
-Tell yourself, “the most important thing I can do today for myself and the future of my business to be brutally rejected by at least 5 people!”
+Tell yourself, “the most important thing I can do today for myself and the future of my business is to be harshly and brutally rejected by at least 5 people.”

 The 2 Questions Everyone Is Asking